Mi-Jeong

 Organisation for Economic Cooperation and Development (OECD)

-countries (contrasted with 60% in Eastern Europe) prove to consist
+countries (contrasted with 60% in Eastern Europe) prove to

-exhaustion of natural resources.
+the exhaustion of natural resources.

 [0006] Plants are the source of many of our most important

 pharmaceuticals.
-Despite this, we know little about optimizing the
+Despite this, we know little about optimizing

-has been made to generate plant-derived pharmaceuticals
+Considerable effort has been made to generate plant-derived

-The secret or key to continuing growth of such genetically complex
+valuable plant species.
+The secret or key to continuing growth

-plants will most likely occur by stimulation of growth factors
+of such genetically complex plants will most likely occur by

-within the plant's own tissues.
+stimulation of growth factors within the plant's own tissues.

 [0007] Commercially plants and plant products generate many